MVS: MVS/ESA

 IBM introduced MVS/ESA as MVS/SP Version 3 in February 1988, then MVS/ESA SP Version 4 and MVS/ESA SP Version 5.
 IBM replaced it with OS/390 in late 1995 and subsequently with z/OS.

-MVS/ESA OpenEdition: upgrade to Version 4 Release 3 of MVS/ESA announced February 1993 with support for POSIX and other standards.
+MVS/ESA OpenEdition: upgrade to Version 4 Release 3 of MVS/ESA SP announced February 1993 with support for POSIX and other standards.
 While the initial release only had National Institute of Standards and Technology (NIST) certification for Federal Information Processing Standard (FIPS) 151 compliance, subsequent releases were certified at higher levels and by other organizations, e.g. X/Open and its successor, The Open Group.
 It included about 1 million new lines of code, which provide an API shell, utilities, and an extended user interface.
 Works with a hierarchical file system provided by DFSMS (Data Facility System Managed Storage).
 The shell and utilities are based on Mortice Kerns' InterOpen products.
 Independent specialists estimate that it was over 80% open systems-compliant—more than most Unix systems.
 DCE2 support announced February 1994, and many application development tools in March 1995.
 From mid 1995, as all of the open features became a standard part of vanilla MVS/ESA SP Version 5 Release 1, IBM stopped distinguishing OpenEdition from the operating system.
 Under OS/390 V2R6 it became UNIX System Services, and has kept that name under z/OS.